Edge Delta HTTP Workflow Source

 Warning: All expressions using

 Concat,steps[], etc. must be written on a single line.
-Multi-line expressions will fail validation.
+Multi-line expressions fail validation.

 Common Patterns